 A traumatic or long-term injury costs you quite a bit in medical bills, but it might also prevent you from working like you used to.
 An attorney tries to secure financial and medical compensation to keep you healthy.

 They’ll provide the maximum value for your claim since you’ll be unable to go about your life as you once had.
-Having an attorney in your corner here improves the chances of getting properly compensated quite a bit.
+Having an attorney in your corner here improve the chances of getting properly compensated quite a bit.